 The key is to make sure you’re speaking to your target market’s pain points and providing actual value within your clickbait content rather than utilizing false information or misleading captions simply to increase traffic.

 The term gamify seems to be popping up more and more as a trending digital marketing buzzword.
-To put it simply, gamification describes the method experienced marketers use to incorporate a branded game into their digital marketing strategy.
+To put it simply, gamification describes the method marketers use to incorporate a branded game into their digital marketing strategy.

 Marketers can gamify their brand via the use of mobile apps, online AR (augmented reality) games, and other interactive digital content such as surveys and quizzes.